ideens/platform-game/README.md

 ## Process

+### Movement and Collision Detection

 The first step was to implement the player's movement through key presses.
-For this, I just used a simple rectangle shape to start, and then later moved onto using a sprite sheet.
+To start, I just used a simple rectangle for the player and later moved onto using a sprite sheet.
+I implemented movement in the right, left, and upwards direction using event listeners on the arrow keys and space bar.
+I then created several canvas rectangles to act as platforms in order to calculate and test the detection of collisions between them and the player.